Returns the sum of the set of time series described by the expression.

 Within a given time series, an interpolated value is calculated from two real reported values on either side of it.
 Sometimes interpolation is not possible–for example, when a new value has not been reported yet in a live-view chart.
 In this case, Wavefront finds the last known reported value in the series, and assigns it to any subsequent moment in time for which a real reported data value is present in some other time series.
 We use the last known reported value only if interpolation can’t occur and if the last known reported value has been reported within the last 15% of the query time in the chart window.

 ts(~sample.cpu.loadavg.1m).
-Each time series reports CPU load averages from a particular source associated with particular point tag values.
+Each time series that’s returned reports CPU load averages from a particular source associated with particular point tag values.

 Here we include all of the time series in the results:

 Summing these series adds their values “vertically” to produce a single series of sums, so the chart shows a single line.
-For example, the aggregated value at 3:30pm (
+For example, the aggregated value at around 2pm is the sum of the individual values reported by each time series at that time.

 Example 2: Filtering by Source